Gratian: Senior augustus

 In 382, Gratian issued edicts that removed the statue of the winged goddess Victory from the Senate floor, removed the privileges of Vestal Virgins, and confiscated money designated for sacrifices and ceremonies.
 He declared that all of the pagan temples and shrines were to be confiscated by the government and that their revenues were to be joined to the property of the treasury.
 This resulted in protests from the Roman Senate led by Symmachus, which in turn was counter-protested by Christian senators led by Pope Damasus.

 On 16 January 383 Theodosius made his son Arcadius co-emperor, evidently without Gratian's approval as he never recognized the promotion on his coinage.
 Within the same year, Gratian's wife Constantia died, and he remarried to Laeta.
 Both marriages remained childless.
 (Note: The PLRE wrongly says that Gratian and Constantia had a son that predeceased his father.
 None of the sources it cites supports the claim.)

 Gratian alienated the army by his favouritism towards his Alan deserters, whom he made his bodyguards and to whom he gave military commands and allowing them to perform human sacrifices to Ares.
 (Note: McLynn suggested that the regiment of Alans was a pragmatic decision, which would also make the army's hostility well founded.)
 Other criticisms of his behavior were that he surrounded himself with bad company and neglected the affairs of state, preferring to have fun.
 (Note: Williams and Friell remarked that, “There is still no clear reason as to why Gratian's support crumbled so quickly.”)
 Vegetius reports that Gratian allowed soldiers to lay aside the armour and the helmet.

 In the summer of 383 Gratian was again at war with the Alamanni in Raetia.
-Shortly after, the Roman general Magnus Maximus had raised the standard of revolt in Britain and invaded Gaul with a large army.
-Maximus, who had served under the comes Theodosius and had won a victory over the Picts in 382, was proclaimed augustus and crossed the channel, encamping near Paris.
-There, his forces encountered Gratian, but much of the latter's army defected to the usurper, forcing Gratian to flee.
+Shortly after, the Roman general Magnus Maximus was proclaimed imperator by his troops and raised the standard of revolt in Britain, crossing the channel to invade Gaul with a large army.
+Maximus, who had served under the comes Theodosius and had won a victory over the Picts in 382, encamped with his troops near modern day Paris.
+There, his forces encountered Gratian's troops, but much of the latter's army defected to Maximus' side, forcing Gratian to flee.